-With the increased penetration of mobile devices like mobile phones and tablets an array of email clients have materialized but Microsoft’s build in mail client ‘Outlook‘ is the world’s most-popular by far.
-But some Windows 10 users have reported that it shows the wrong email account in the account settings.
+With the increased penetration of mobile devices like mobile phones and tablets, an array of email clients have materialized but Microsoft’s built-in mail client ‘Outlook‘ is the world’s most popular by far.
+But some Windows 11/10 users have reported that it shows the wrong email account in the account settings.
 If you too are facing this problem, then there’s a workaround for this problem.
-Please note that using Registry Editor incorrectly can cause serious problems, so we recommend that make a backup of the Windows Registry before you modify any settings.

 Wrong Email alias, address or ID showing in Outlook

 This tweaking doesn’t require in-depth knowledge.
 Following these few simple steps very carefully, and you are done!